Loading…

 Three actions for a bootstrapped founder:

 That's the entire bootstrapped AI programme.
 The teams pulling away from their funded competitors aren't the ones with the cleverest AI strategy — they're the ones treating AI as compound interest on capital they don't have to raise.
+If you want a second pair of eyes on your stack, Waymouth Tech is a Melbourne-based AI tech studio and our AI implementation services are built for exactly this kind of capital-constrained planning.

 FAQ